awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **Optional settings**

       The following are optional settings that, if required, must be added to the previous command\.
 You can only enable these options when you create the cluster, not after\.
+      + By default, EKS installs multiple networking add\-ons during cluster creation\.
+This includes the Amazon VPC CNI, CoreDNS, and kube\-proxy\.

+        If you'd like to disable the installation of these default networking add\-ons, use the parameter below\.
+This may be used for alternate CNIs, such as Cilium\.
+Review the [EKS API reference](https://docs.aws.amazon.com/eks/latest/APIReference/API_CreateCluster.html) for more information\.

+        `aws eks create-cluster --bootstrapSelfManagedAddons false`
       + If you want to specify which `IPv4` Classless Inter\-domain Routing \(CIDR\) block Kubernetes assigns service IP addresses from, you must specify it by adding the **`--kubernetes-network-config serviceIpv4Cidr=CIDR block`** to the following command\.

         Specifying your own range can help prevent conflicts between Kubernetes services and other networks peered or connected to your VPC\.
 Enter a range in CIDR notation\.
 For example: `10.2.0.0/16`\.